Djkusik/Darkside/README.md

 # Darkside

-For know it's small piece of software at mine beginning of writing FUD (full-undetectable) malware - limited reverse shell for Windows written in C/C++ and Python control panel.
+For now it's small piece of software at mine beginning of writing FUD (full-undetectable) malware - limited reverse shell for Windows written in C/C++ and Python control panel.

 ## Getting Started